 Short-term insurance is less expensive.

-Short-term insurance is not renewable.
+Short-term insurance isn't renewable.

-Once your short-term insurance coverage period ends, you cannot renew your existing policy.
+Once your short-term insurance coverage period ends, you can't renew your existing policy.
 However, you may be able to enroll in a new short-term health insurance policy.
 You can usually enroll in up to two policies each year.

-Short-term insurance does not provide pre-existing condition coverage.
+Short-term insurance doesn't provide pre-existing condition coverage.

-Short-Term Health Insurance Vs. Regular Insurance (Tabular Comparison)
+Short-Term Health Insurance Vs. Regular Insurance

-|Meets ACA Requirements||No. Short-term insurance plans are not required to comply with ACA coverage requirements.||Yes.
+Yes.
 Under the ACA, all insurance plans must provide coverage for the 10 Essential Health Benefits and cover at least 60% of medical expenses.

-|Cost||Cost of short-term insurance plans varies depending on deductible and coinsurance, but is much less than regular plans.
+Cost of short-term insurance plans varies depending on deductible and coinsurance, but is much less than regular plans.

-|Eligibility||People with certain health conditions may not be eligible to enroll.||Anyone is eligible to enroll for Qualified Health Plans under the ACA.
+Anyone is eligible to enroll for Qualified Health Plans under the ACA.

 May not be renewable.

 Short-term insurance can be beneficial for some individuals, but may not meet all health insurance needs.
 Before purchasing a short-term health insurance plan, be sure to read your policy details thoroughly so that you understand all benefits and exclusions of your short-term policy.
-Even if you are waiting for a brief period until your next insurance plan begins, having some medical protection is better than having none at all during that gap.
+Even if you're waiting for a brief period until your next insurance plan begins, having some medical protection is better than having none at all during that gap.